-LOS ANGELES (CNS) - The average price of a gallon of self-serve regular gasoline in Los Angeles County rose two-tenths of a cent today to $4.669, after changing by one-tenth of a cent or remaining unchanged for five consecutive days.
+LOS ANGELES (CNS) - The average price of a gallon of self-serve regular gasoline in Los Angeles County dropped three-tenths of a cent today to $4.669, after changing by one-tenth of a cent or remaining unchanged for five consecutive days.

-The average price is three-tenths of a cent less than one week ago but nine-tenths of a cent more than one month ago and $1.183 higher than one year ago, according to figures from the AAA and Oil Price Information Service.
-It has risen $1.169 since the start of the year.
+The average price is seven-tenths of a cent less than one week ago and six-tenths of a cent lower than one month ago but $1.267 higher than one year ago, according to figures from the AAA and Oil Price Information Service.

 The average price dropped one-tenth of a cent Thursday, Friday and Saturday, was unchanged Sunday and rose one-tenth of a cent Monday.

 The average price has decreased 4.7 cents since hitting the record high of $4.716 on Nov.
 27.